-Dr. Michaelsen earned her PhD at Columbia University, specializing in modern art.
-She was awarded a four-year Graduate Faculties Fellowship at Columbia University, and has been the recipient of research grants from the National Endowment of the Humanities and the Graham Foundation for Advanced Studies in the Fine Arts.
-Her dissertation, Archipenko, The Early Work, 1908-1920, was published in the Outstanding Dissertations in the Fine Arts series, Garland Publishing, New York.
-She is the author of many articles and catalogue essays, and was guest curator at the National Gallery of Art, Washington, DC of Archipenko, A Centennial Tribute, and Andor Weininger, From Bauhaus to Conceptual Art at the Kunstverein, Düsseldorf, an exhibition that traveled to various venues in Europe, and the Neuberger Museum in Purchase, NY.
+Professor Michaelsen earned her PhD at the department of Art History and Archaeology, Columbia University, with a four-year Graduate Faculties Fellowship, and specialized in modern art.
+She was also a recipient of research grants from the National Endowment of the Humanities, and the Graham Foundation for Advanced Studies in the Fine Arts.
+Her dissertation, Archipenko, The Early Work, 1908-1920, was published in the Outstanding Dissertations in the Fine Arts series, Garland Press, New York.
+She is author of many articles and catalog essays, and was guest curator at the National Gallery of Art, Washington, DC of Archipenko, A Centennial Tribute, and of Andor Weininger, From Bauhaus to Conceptual Art at the Kunstverein, Düsseldorf, and exhibition that traveled to various venues in Europe, and the Neuberger Museum in Purchase, New York.

 - HA 214 – Art in New York

 - HA 316 – The Bauhaus